Maryland Crab & Oyster Trail in Howard County

 Maryland Seafood

 "We're really excited and proud to be a part of the Maryland Crab and Oyster Trail.
 Howard County, Maryland is home, so supporting Maryland seafood is super important to us.
 At Hudson Coastal, we are dedicated to sourcing seasonal and sustainable seafood from the Eastern Seaboard.
-Along with featuring fun, new species of seafood, we love to highlight our local breweries as well." - Tricia Hudson
+Along with featuring fun, new species of seafood, we love to highlight our local breweries as well." - Tricia Hudson, Hudson Coastal

-The Blue Crab
+The Iconic Blue Crab

 soft crab